Estimated reading time: 5 minutes

 A purpose statement – Explain why the organization chooses to encourage and allow sabbaticals.

-Criteria for approval – Create specific criteria to take the leave – for example, tenure, church position, and educational needs.
+Eligibility criteria – Create specific criteria to take the leave, for example, tenure, church position, and educational needs.

 Length of leave – Clearly specifies the expected length of the leave.
 For instance, set a length of weeks, months, or even a year.

-Application approval process – Outline what the application/proposal should include, the timing and notice of request – as well as the approval process, which should be clearly defined in the policy.
+Application approval process – Outline what the application/proposal should include, the timing and notice of the request, and the approval process, which should be clearly defined in the policy.

 For instance, determine how much notice (number of months) the church needs to prepare for leave.